-Registration for the 2020 IACD Conference is now open.
-The 2019 conference was so popular that it sold out and we were unable to take more registrations, so be sure to register early to ensure your spot.
+Registration for the 2022 IACD Conference will begin in the fall of 2021.
+The 2020 conference was incredibly popular, so be sure to register early to ensure your spot.
 When you attend IACD conferences, remember, overnight accommodations are separate from conference fees and are the responsibility of the attendee.

 If your agency would like to inquire about a group/agency commitment to attend, email us at email@example.com, or call Shane at (217) 423-7708.

 Conference host lodging will once again be at the Starved Rock Conference Center and Lodge.
 Lodging reservations are separate from your conference registration.
 Please contact the Starved Rock Conference Center and Lodge at (815) 667-4211 or at starvedrocklodge.com and ask for the IACD Conference Room Block.